 Televisions, television licences or Tablets will be available following receipt of an application from an established charity or caseworker who has justified the need in line with the above.

 The Not Forgotten funded TV Licences are valid for a minimum duration of one year.
-If you already have a Not Forgotten TV Licence which has expired, you will need to begin a new application so that your case worker can confirm that you still meet the criteria.
+If you already have a Not Forgotten TV Licence that has expired, you will need to begin a new application so that your caseworker can confirm that you still meet the criteria.